How bullying is prevented

 How bullying is dealt with

 A pupil who has been bullied will be given support.
-Time will be made available so that he has an immediate opportunity to discuss the experience with a form tutor, Head of Year, Pupil Support Manager or another member of staff of his choice.
+Time will be made available so that he has an immediate opportunity to discuss the experience with a form tutor, Head of Year, Pupil Support Manager or another member of staff of their choice.
 The purpose of this discussion will be to explore what has happened and provide reassurance for the pupil.
 This may lead to on-going support with the designated member of staff, the school counsellor or school nurse or somebody else.
 Over time, the goal will be to ensure that self-esteem and self-confidence is restored.
 Parents will be contacted and, where necessary, given further information and advice.

 Where appropriate, bystanders (see below) will also be spoken to about how they become involved and what made them speak out (or what prevented them from doing so).